Marxism and the Future of Science

 How dialectical materialism provides a practical philosophy and critique of science

 Marxist philosophy has been shown throughout history to be a powerful and flexible schema for many forms of scientific inquiry.
-Also known as dialectical materialism, this philosophy of science is based on a critical, practical materialism that understands scientific work as a part of social activity, economy and practical life while emphasising the utility of a contextualised empirical enquiry.
-Although often muted within the contemporary discourse, the Marxist philosophy of science has been exemplified in a variety of impactful scientific projects and provides a strong critique of science where existing critical philosophies may fall short.
-This essay argues that dialectical materialism provides a fruitful methodology for scientific practice and a critical approach to science that surpasses the shortcomings of traditional scientific empiricism and constructivist approaches alike.
+Also known as dialectical materialism, this philosophy of science is based on a critical, practical materialism that locates scientific work within social activity, economy and practical life while emphasising the utility of a contextualised empirical enquiry.
+Although often muted within the contemporary discourse, the Marxist philosophy of science has been exemplified in a variety of impactful scientific projects and provides a strong critique of science where existing critical philosophies have fallen short.
+This essay argues that dialectical materialism provides a fruitful methodology for scientific practice and a critical approach to science that surpasses the major shortcomings of traditional scientific empiricism and constructivist approaches alike.
 To demonstrate this argument, this essay first briefly outlines the basic principles of dialectical materialism as a philosophy of science.
-Secondly, this essay demonstrates the Marxist critique of reductive empiricism by providing practical examples of dialectical materialism in contemporary science.
+Secondly, this essay demonstrates the Marxist critique of reductive empiricism by providing practical examples of dialectical materialist principles in contemporary science.
 Finally, this essay compares the Kuhnian foundations of the critical philosophy of constructivism with dialectical materialism.

 The principles of dialectical materialism in science

-As a revolutionary project, dialectical materialism combines the above- outlined notions; that reality itself exists within dialectical structures; that this structure can be apprehended with a contextualised empiricism, comprised of social and historical understanding, applied with scientific principles, and; that the self-conscious application of a dialectical materialist science contains the radical potential to transform social reality, reinforce or tear down existing cognitive structures and fundamentally reshape the development of scientific knowledge.
+As a revolutionary project, dialectical materialism combines the above-outlined notions; that reality itself exists within dialectical structures; that this structure can be apprehended with a contextualised empiricism, comprised of social and historical understanding, applied with scientific principles, and; that the self-conscious application of a dialectical materialist science contains the radical potential to transform social reality, reinforce or challenge existing cognitive structures and fundamentally reshape the development of scientific knowledge.
 Some critical questions remain, however: What can the revolutionary ideas of Marxist philosophy offer contemporary science?
-Can a Marxist philosophy of science provide a perspective that overcomes the intractable problems of contemporary philosophies of science?
-The remainder of this essay explores these questions, arguing that Marxist philosophy does indeed hold significant promise for contemporary scientific practice, and provides a viable theory of knowledge without the shortcomings of other major philosophical approaches to science.
+Can a Marxist philosophy of science overcome the intractable problems of empiricist and constructivist philosophies of science?
+The remainder of this essay explores these questions, arguing that Marxist philosophy does indeed hold significant promise for contemporary scientific practice, and provides a viable theory of knowledge without the shortcomings of traditional empiricism or constructivism.

 Dialectical materialism in contemporary science - an expansionist empiricism

-Lewontin’s argument emphasises how the real functioning of organisms consistently defies the reductionist methodologies typical of biological research.
-In the final chapter of his book, Lewontin suggests some dialectical principles for research to avoid confounding reductionism and resolve some of the disputes in the discipline.
-Firstly, that the research of objects, like genes, must include an understanding of their relations with other objects and phenomena of the body.
-Secondly, that the spatial arrangements of molecules must be understood in conjunction with their chemical makeup.
-Thirdly, that the external arrangement of objects, like cells, should be integrated into explanations of organism development (Lewontin, 2000. pp. 114 - 117).
-In each of these cases, Lewontin’s recommendations for a more fruitful kind of biological research disrupt the reductionist tendency to observe objects in their own essence and form.
+Lewontin’s argument emphasises how the real functioning of organisms consistently defies the reductionist methodologies typical of biological research, and he suggests some dialectical principles for research to avoid confounding reductionism and resolve some of the disputes in the discipline.
+Firstly, the research of objects, like genes, must include an understanding of their relations with other objects and phenomena of the body.
+Secondly, the spatial arrangements of molecules must be understood in conjunction with their chemical makeup.
+Thirdly, the external arrangement of objects, like cells, should be integrated into explanations of organism development (Lewontin, 2000. pp. 114 - 117).
+In each of these cases, Lewontin’s recommendations for a more fruitful kind of biological research disrupt the reductionist tendency to observe discrete objects in their own essence and form.
 Instead, he suggests a more dialectical approach that emphasises the relational characteristics of phenomena in addition to their observed chemical or physical characteristics.
-Furthermore, Lewontin rejects the possibility of identifying universally applicable parts in the whole of an organism’s biology.
-This is a reflection of the principle of object/subject unity, as the selection of an object for study, like an organ, is predicated on the cognitive process of object conception in science, which in itself is historically contingent and relationally conditioned.
+Furthermore, Lewontin rejects the possibility of identifying universally valid ‘parts-in-the-whole' of any organism’s biology.
+This is a reflection of the principle of object/subject unity, as the selection of an object for study, like an organ, is predicated on the cognitive process of object conception, which in itself is conditioned by the subject’s - that is, the scientist’s - social and historical context.
 Ultimately, Lewontin’s suggestions for a more dialectical approach to biology are aimed towards addressing the deep contentions within the discipline and may help to produce more expansive and fruitful research.

 Critiquing the critique - Marxism and Constructivism

-While the Marxist philosophy of science has been impactful in the practical work and achievements of significant scientific inquiries, it has also been applied to evaluate some of the leading critical philosophies of science in the 20th Century.
-One prominent contemporary critical philosophy is constructivism.
+While the Marxist philosophy of science has been impactful in the practical work and achievements of significant scientific inquiry, it also provides a fruitful critique of some of the leading critical philosophies of science in the 20th Century.
+One such contemporary critical philosophy is constructivism.
 This philosophy shares some features in common with the Marxist philosophy of science, including its emphasis on the essentially social character of scientific work and its focus on history and the transformation of science in society.
 However, the Marxist philosophy of science diverges from constructivism in a number of important ways, presenting a theory of knowledge more closely aligned with science as a material practice embedded in broader social structures and material conditions.

 §